Find Grad Schools

 108 Yearly Graduations

 The 17th most popular school in the country for information science majors who are seeking their master's degree is Florida State University.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 108 people received their master's degree in information science from Florida State.
-About 81% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+Around 26% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #18